AJormand/rims-platform/README.md

 - Done - Managed to fix columns for the custom-object
 - Done - data fetch not working with different objects
 - Done - data fatching not working for editing custom object
-- next - edit custom object
+- Done - edit custom object api function

 - todo - add status bar to other objects
 - todo - build expand of sections when clicking on sidenav for other objects